 Tint vs BLF-348 (KillzoneFlashlights.com 219b version) (affiliate link)

-Test light is on the left!
+I keep the test flashlight on the left, and the BLF-348 reference flashlight on the right.
 And these photos are shown in normal mode order: MHL, then red below.

 What I like

 - On a cap, the hinge is in the wrong end of the light – hinging the light down puts it right in the field of view.

 - This light was provided by Klarus for review.
 I was not paid to write this review.

 - This content originally appeared at zeroair.org.
 Please visit there for the best experience!

 - For flashlight-related patches, stickers, and gear, head over to PhotonPhreaks.com!

 - Use my amazon.com referral link if you’re willing to help support making more reviews like this one!